acend/openshift-operations-training/content/en/docs/02/04_update.md

 ```

 {{% alert title="Note" color="primary" %}}
-In the example output above you can see that the ClusterOperator `openshift-apiserver` is already reporting the new version, but is currently in a degraded state.
-This is expected behaviour during the update process, so don't panic!
+In the example output above you can see that the `openshift-apiserver` ClusterOperator is already reporting the new version, but is currently in a degraded state.
+This is expected behaviour during the update process, so no need to worry.
 {{% /alert %}}

-After the ClusterOperators are rolled out, the master and worker nodes are updated.
-The Machine Config Operator sequentially marks the nodes as unschedulable, applies the new configuration, drains the node and restarts the Kubelet service.
+After all cluster operators are rolled out, the master and worker nodes are updated.
+The machine config operator sequentially cordons the nodes, applies the new configuration and restarts the Kubelet service.

 You can check the status of the nodes to see the process: